akkeris/elasticache-broker/README.md

 Note that you can get away with not setting `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` and use EC2 IAM roles or hard coded credentials via the `~/.aws/credentials` file but these are not recommended!

+**Kubernetes Provider Specfic**

+* `USE_KUBERNETES` - must be set to `true` to use kubernetes

+In addition, the namespace `memcached-system` must be created with a service account to create, update and delete servces/deployments/pods in this namespace attached to the deployment of the elasticache broker.

 **Optional**

 * `PORT` - This defaults to 8443, setting this changes the default port number to listen to http (or https) traffic on